Southern California Meth Arrest Lawyer

 Other defenses may also be raised, depending on the facts of the case.
 Technical or procedural defenses sometimes result in all charges being dismissed.
 Drug diversion programs and other alternatives to conviction and incarceration are available when the charge involves the use or personal possession of methamphetamine.

-Randy Collins is a top-rated California drug defense attorney.
-With convenient offices in several Southern California cities, The Law Offices of Randy Collins defends individuals accused of methamphetamine crimes in Orange County, Riverside County, Los Angeles County, San Diego County, and in other Southern California courts.
+With convenient offices in several Southern California cities, the Law Offices of Randy Collins defends individuals accused of methamphetamine crimes in Orange County, Riverside County, Los Angeles County, San Diego County, and in other Southern California courts.